-YEAR 4 CREATIVE IDEAS

-VE DAY CELEBRATIONS

-Celebrate VE day on the 8th of May by having a family garden party.

-Decorate your garden in red, white and blue bunting and make hats to wear and flags to wave.
+VE Day Celebrations Celebrate VE day on the 8th of May by having a family garden party.
+Decorate your garden in red, white and blue flags and bunting and make hats to wear.
 Use the templates or design your own.
 Research war time recipes and have a go at baking some of the other culinary delights that people enjoyed during that era.
+Design your own commemorative teacup, or celebratory plate or bowl.